 - a.
 Coastline.
 The charted coastline agrees well with the surveyed coastline for the larger islands and islets.
-The surveyed coastline differs from the charted position by a maximum of 65m in some parts of the survey area.
+The surveyed coastline differs from the charted position by a maximum of 110m in some parts of the survey area.
+There are a few locations where the charted coastline has been surveyed as drying shelf.
 It is recommended that the coastline on the chart be amended to match the LADS surveyed and extrapolated MHW line. - b.
 Inshore Islets.
 A large number of islets have been surveyed close to the coastline.
 Generally, there is good agreement between the charted data and the surveyed data.
 It is recommended that the chart be amended to match the LADS survey deliverables.
 Where significant these islets are detailed in the Chart Comparison Spreadsheet in Section D.1.6. - c.
 Rocks.
 Many rocks and drying rocks have been surveyed along the coastline, which are not presently shown on the chart.
 It is recommended that the chart be amended to match the LADS survey deliverables.
 Where significant, these rocks are detailed in the Chart Comparison Spreadsheet in Section D.1.6.